Parish Churches

 Former Church

-not situated on the site of the Old Abby, but within its own grounds, as is clearly demonstrated by the two
+Church was not situated on the site of the Old Abbey, but within its own grounds, as is clearly demonstrated

-following maps.
-The Abby had its own laneway leading to the Abby ruins, which still exists to this day.
-The
+by the two following maps.
+The Abbey had its own laneway leading to the ruins, which still exists to this day,

 ".... the chapel is situated on the site of an old abbey near the churchyard, and near it is a parochial house for